rationalis/pancake/README.md

 On the other hand, there are plenty of explicit non-goals: compilation, performance, safety.
 These are outside of my interest for a new hobby language.

+## Work Queue

+- Finish up `fn`: eager/lazy bindings, which will allow recursion and local variables/functions.
+- Write some docstrings with test examples.
+- Write some basic integration tests.
+(Unit tests to be postponed until the relevant set of 'units' are stable.)

 ## Roadmap

 - [x] Basic integer arithmetic in a REPL (+,-,*,/)